Code-Institute-Submissions/paulday966-milestone1/README.md

 ### Testing

-I have not automated my testing, so below are the steps to achieve the following using the desktop menu.
+I have not automated my testing, so below are the steps I used to achieve the following using the desktop menu.
 If the user is viewing this website on a smart phone the menu will responsively change to fit on the small screen.
-The user will need to tap on the three dashed lines at the right hand side of the mobile menu.
+The user will need to tap on the three dashed lines at the right-hand side of the mobile menu.
 The menu will appear and will show Home, Counties with a little downward facing arrow and Contact Us.
-By tapping on Counties the sub menu will appear and the user can select the county of choice.
+By tapping on Counties, the sub menu will appear, and the user can select the county of their choice.

 1. Go to one of the counties
 * i Click on the Counties link in the navigation menu